RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 In 2009-2008, when the decline in GDP was the largest (-4.66%), salaries in this and the following period only experienced a decline in the growth rate (-4.71% and -1.21%), which eventually started to recover.
 The decline in salaries was only observed in the period 2013-2012, when salaries fell by -1.56%, whereas in this and the previous period only slight declines in GDP (-0.05% and -0.79%) were observed in general, and it is therefore a question of whether this decline in salaries was due to these two milder declines or whether it was a delayed response to the strong decline in GDP of 2009-2008.
 In the following years, as GDP started to pick up again and growth accelerated, the growth in salaries started to accelerate as well.

-From the data so far, it appears that the rate of GDP growth or decline affects the development of prices and salaries, so if GDP falls or rises significantly, it is very likely that there will be a fall or rise in salaries and food prices, or at least a change in the rate of growth or decline, but that effect may not occur until some time has passed.
+From the data so far, it appears that the growth or decline of GDP affects the development of prices and salaries, so if GDP falls or rises significantly, it is very likely that there will be a fall or rise in salaries and food prices, or at least a change in the rate of growth or decline, but that effect may not occur until some time has passed.